 Not necessarily.
 Like what we said in the previous section, if you know how to hold a razor and the blade is really sharp, you don’t need to press harder to get a close shave.
 In fact, you only need to hold it lightly and let the weight of the razor do the shaving for you.

 Now if your blade is dull, then you’d most likely need to press it more firmly than usual.
-Even then, that isn’t guarantee enough to get your close shave.
-You’re probably have to do more passes than usual.
+Even then, that isn’t guarantee enough to get a close shave.
+You’ll probably have to do more passes than usual.
 So the lesson of this story is: use sharp blades.

 Definitely, a no. It’s not hygienic to use someone else’s razor.
 When you’re shaving long enough, a razor becomes an intimate extension of you.
 Like, for instance, a toothbrush.